 Topic Goal: Component records audit/trace data to enable debugging of problems in production environments.

-Goal: Treats logs as event streams: Each running process writes its event stream, unbuffered, to stdout.
-In staging or production deploys, each process’ stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and secure, read-only long-term storage.
+Goal: Treats logs as event streams: Each running process writes its log-messages, unbuffered, to stdout.
+In staging or production deploys, the stream for each process will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and secure, read-only long-term storage.

 Hint: Storing logs as files on the host of each component instance does not fulfil this requirement.